-Look, I’ll be honest, I mostly came to what I am presenting to you as Pencak Silat Pertempuran through years of fighting, getting hit, hitting, years of struggle, and the constant search to understand those failings.
+Look, I’ll be honest, I mostly came to what I am presenting to you as Pencak Silat Pertempuran (PSP) through years of fighting, getting hit, hitting back, years of struggle, and the constant search to understand those failings.

-In Pencak Silat Pertempuran, I have tried to keep in my mind some guidelines as it develops.
+To that end, in Pencak Silat Pertempuran, I have tried to keep in mind some guidelines.
 Many of them overlap in value and consideration but all of these questions, though redundant, have been questions I’ve asked of the material I use and teach.
 They are the lens by which I view the material, training, and development as well as the way I view other systems of training.

 They are as follows: